7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 7. Celebrate The Newfound Freedom

 Let go.
-A mistake doesn’t define you.
+Your one mistake doesn’t define you.

 When you forgive yourself and release yourself from the burden of all those negative emotions, especially anger and resentment, you might feel you have lost a part of yourself.